Von Willebrand's Disease Testing

-Von Willebrand's disease is one of the most common hereditary bleeding disorders in dogs, and has been identified in more than 50 different breeds.
-Breeds with an increased incidence of von Willebrand's disease include the Doberman Pinscher, Manchester Terrier, Pembroke Welsh Corgi, French Poodle, Shetland Sheepdog (or Sheltie), and Scottish Terrier.
+Von Willebrand's disease is one of the most common hereditary bleeding disorders in dogs and has been identified in more than 50 different breeds.
+Breeds with an increased incidence of von Willebrand's disease include the Doberman Pinscher, Manchester Terrier, Pembroke Welsh Corgi, French Poodle, Shetland Sheepdog (Sheltie), and Scottish Terrier.

 Clinical signs that may be noted with von Willebrand's disease include bleeding from the gums, recurrent nosebleeds, and bloody urine or feces.
 Excessive bleeding following a simple procedure like clipping toenails may be noted.
 Surgery and minor physical trauma may also result in excessive blood loss.